IBM/CodeEngine/ai/mcp_server_fastmcp/README.md

 ./call_tool.sh
 ```

-The script will automatically connect to your deployed FastMCP application and execute a test call.
+The script will automatically connect to your deployed FastMCP application and execute weather queries for Stuttgart.
 You should see output similar to:

 ```
 FastMCP application is reachable under the following url: